codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 There are many ways to contribute to nodecg-io: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

-First you'll need a installation of nodecg-io.
+First you'll need an installation of nodecg-io.
 Please refer to the [installation guide](../getting_started/install.md) but instead of using our repository you might want to fork the nodecg-io repository to your GitHub account and clone your fork.

 To make changes to the documentation you also need to clone the docs repo: